-- Baking soda/ baking powder is old or inactive.
-Always make sure to test your baking powder and baking soda before using!
+2) Baking soda is old or inactive.
+Always make sure to test your baking soda before using it!

 I can't wait for you to all start baking these soft, chewy, & absolutely delicious Vegan Brown Sugar Chai Cookies!
 They're so perfect to make for all the Holidays coming up and honestly would even make a great gift for friends.
 Enjoy!

-- 1/8 tsp black pepper (optional, for a little spice)
+- ⅛ teaspoon black pepper optional, for a little spice

-- 1 flax egg (1 Tbsp (10 grams) ground flaxseed mixed with 3 Tbsp water and left to sit 5-10 minutes)
+- 1 flax egg 1 Tablespoon (8 grams) ground flaxseed mixed with 3 Tablespoons water and left to sit 5-10 minutes

-- 2 Tbsp granulated sugar (26 grams, optional- for rolling cookies in before baking)
+- 2 Tablespoons granulated sugar optional- for rolling cookies in before baking

 - First add the vegan butter, brown sugar, cinnamon, cardamom, ginger, and optional anise & black pepper to a mixing bowl.
 Cream together with an electric mixer until soft and fluffy.